Mark Payne (make-up artist)

-Mark Payne (born July 2, 1965) is an American make-up artist, filmmaker and author.
+Mark Payne (born July 2, 1970) is an American make-up artist, filmmaker and author.
 He has won three Emmy Awards.

 Early life

 Mark Payne started his career as a performer.
 At the age of twelve, Payne began making home movies of himself performing as his favorite singers.
 He involved his mother, grandmother and neighbors in the creative process.
 Acting as his own agent, he used these home movies as demo tapes which led to headlining dates in Europe and Australia.
 By the age of sixteen, he had performed as the opening act for Bob Hope and Milton Berle.
 Payne became prominent as the preeminent Liza Minnelli impersonator.
 In the early 1980s Payne became close friends with the close harmony music group Montgomery, Plant & Stritch, and Billy Stritch remains close.
 It was Stritch and Montgomery who introduced Payne to Minnelli in the 1990s.

 Mark attended High School for the Performing and Visual Arts in Houston, Texas.

 Payne morphed his talent into several incarnations.
 He was a successful performer, singer and recording artist.
 He also designed clothing for well-known 1970s designer Suzy Creamcheese and later under his own name.
 Many celebrities including Madonna, Cher and Dionne Warwick have purchased his clothing.
 Payne met Sammy Davis Jr. at the Suzy Creamcheese store in Vegas.
 Payne flew on his first private plane ride as a guest of Davis.
 When Payne went to NYC in 1984 Creamcheese arranged for him to meet Andy Warhol at The Factory.
 Warhol in turn introduced Payne to Halston.
+Mark met Yutaka Hasegawa who was a pattern maker at Halston.
+Yutaka rented his apartment on 58th St to Mark when he moved to NYC a year later.
 These people's influences would help shape Payne's career.